 Schema location

 The XML schema is currently available in GitHub project fix-orchestra module repository2016.
-Upon promotion to draft standard, it will be made available at a URL consistent with its XML namespace.
+Upon promotion to draft standard, it will be made available at a URI consistent with its XML namespace.

 Root element

 The root element an Orchestra XML file is <repository>.
 This snippet shows that element with required namespaces: